michaelspeed/LU-game-project-l1/README.md

-### The Game Project 3 – Game Character interaction
+### The Game Project 4

+Following is the list of previous versions of the project (3b).

 Now to add some proper interaction to your game.